ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 dotnet user-secrets set "authentication:github:clientSecret" "9cc3aae28d9e5fdfe27f42158842f92687964382"
 ```

 Now run ```dotnet run```.
-The program is now running locally, go to http://localhost:5273 to interact with it
+The program is now running locally, go to http://localhost:5273 to interact with it[^2]

+[^2]: Pushing secrets like these to a public github repo are a bad idea.
+They are added here to make it easier to run the program, without having to create your own github oauth token, and the program _Chirp!_ is not of the importance where this is a problem.

 ### How to run test suite locally